 ES performance's low ranking also does not imply that investors view it as immaterial in absolute terms.
 We next asked respondents to rate the financial materiality of ES performance on eight dimensions.
 85% (including 78% of traditional investors) rated at least one ES issue as material.
 Both investor types view ES performance on employee and consumer-related issues as most important, potentially because they are internalized even in the absence of regulation.
-More sustainable than traditional investors view environmental issues as material.
+Fewer traditional than sustainable investors view environmental issues as material.

 We next turned from long-term value to long-term returns, to study views on market pricing.
 73% of sustainable investors expect good ES performers to deliver positive alpha, and a notable 45% of traditional investors agree.
 Unexpectedly, by far the most popular reason is that ES performance is correlated with other factors that improve shareholder returns, rather than mattering directly.
 The second is that ES is directly valuable but the market fails to price it in.
-Investor short termism and unawareness of the financial materiality of ES are seen as more important than insufficient information.
 There is even greater similarity in the two investor types' expectations for poor ES performers, with 61% (67%) of traditional (sustainable) investors predicting negative alpha.
-This suggests that some traditional investors view ES as a hygiene factor, where poor performance matters more than good.
+This suggests that some traditional investors view ES as a "hygiene" factor, where poor performance matters more than good.

 We then asked investors whether, from a shareholder value perspective, firms over- or underinvest in the eight ES issues.
 For all eight, the modal response was that they invest at the optimal level, potentially explaining why investors are selective in their support of shareholder proposals and their engagements.
 Yet, for each issue, more than 40% of investors believe that firms either over- or underinvest; across all issues, 68% of investors believe that companies overinvest in at least one (most commonly greenhouse gas emissions), and 51% that they underinvest in at least one (most commonly ecological impacts).
-The most supported reasons for overinvestment are pressure from the media, the public, employees or investors; underinvestment is attributed to investor or company short termism.
+The most supported causes of overinvestment are pressure from the media, the public, employees or investors; underinvestment is attributed to investor or company short termism.